aspose-words/Aspose.Words-API-References/english/net/aspose.words/idocumentreaderplugin/_index.md

 ---
 title: Interface IDocumentReaderPlugin
 second_title: Aspose.Words for .NET API Reference
-description: Defines an interface for external reader plugins that can read a file into a document.
+description: Defines an interface for external reader plugins that can read a file into a document in C#
 type: docs
 weight: 3000
 url: /net/aspose.words/idocumentreaderplugin/